 I enjoy sharing stories from other cultures.
 Since I enjoy stories about nature and animals that explain their origins or features or aspects of their personalities, this story was just the one I wanted to share today.
 This one is one of my favorites.
+I took some liberties with the story to add my own flavor of story telling.

 Many years ago the animals had voices and customs just as the First People had.
 They lived in villages, had councils, contests and dances too.